Key precept: Freedom is the ability to choose one’s actions.

 Knowing and following spiritual laws that define the right way vs the wrong way to act, like knowing and following the laws of physics that define stable vs unstable processes, prevents chaos and saves lives.

-We understand this is auto mechanics – to keep the car running we must keep gas in the tank, oil in the engine, air in the tires.
+We understand this is auto mechanics – to keep the car running we must replenish the gas in the tank, oil in the engine, air in the tires.
 The same idea is expressed in business, social work, ecology, politics, etc. as Systems Theory.

 In systems theory, it is argued that the only way to fully understand something is to understand the parts in relation to the whole.
 Systems thinking concerns an understanding of a system by examining the linkages and interactions between the elements that compose the entire system.
 By taking the overall system as well as its parts into account this paradigm offers us fresh insight that is not accessible through the more traditional reductionist approach.